Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

 \subsubsection{Previous work considering shallow neural networks}

-In \cite{BarronUniversalApproximation}, it was shown that shallow neural networks can break the curse of dimension for approximating functions $f$ that have one finite Fourier moment; more precisely, one can achieve $\| f - \Phi_N \|_{L^2(\mu)} \lesssim N^{-1/2}$, where $\Phi_N$ is a shallow neural network with $N$ neurons and $\mu$ is a probability measure on a ball in $\R^d$.
+In \cite{BarronUniversalApproximation}, it was shown that shallow neural networks can break the curse of dimensionality for approximating functions $f$ that have one finite Fourier moment; more precisely, one can achieve $\| f - \Phi_N \|_{L^2(\mu)} \lesssim N^{-1/2}$, where $\Phi_N$ is a shallow neural network with $N$ neurons and $\mu$ is a probability measure on a ball in $\R^d$.
 The main insight in \cite{BarronUniversalApproximation} is that functions with one finite Fourier moment belong to the closed convex hull of the set of half planes; that is, they admit an integral representation

 where $\nu$ is a probability measure satisfying $\int_{\R^d \times \R} |\alpha(w,c)| \, d \nu(w,c) < \infty$ and $H = \Indicator_{[0,\infty)}$ is the Heaviside function.
 The approximation rate of $N^{-1/2}$ is then a consequence of an approximate and probabilistic version of Caratheodory's theorem; see for instance \cite[Theorem~0.0.2]{VershyninHighDimensionalProbability}.
 The paper \cite{BarronNeuralNetApproximation} generalized these results from approximation in $L^2(\mu)$ to uniform approximation.
 Furthermore, in \cite{barron1994approximation} these results are extended to obtain estimation bounds for the class of functions with one bounded Fourier moment.
-Essentially, using $n \sim N^2$ i.i.d.~samples, a neural network with $N$ neurons can be found that approximates $f$ up to an $L^2$-error of the order of $N^{-1/2}$.
+Essentially, using $n \sim N^2$ i.i.d.~samples, a neural network with $N$ neurons can be found that approximates $f$ up to an $L^2$-error of the order of $N^{-1/2} \sim n^{-1/4}$.

 Recently, several extensions of these original results by Barron to different spaces have been proposed.
 The Barron-type spaces introduced in \cite{ma2018priori,wojtowytsch2020representation,ma2020towards,wojtowytsch2020banach}, are motivated by the integral representation \eqref{eq:IntegralRepresentation}.
-Specifically, given an activation function $\phi: \R \to \R$ and an exponent $p \in [1, \infty]$, the \emph{$p$-infinite-width Barron space} consists of all functions of the form \( f(x) = \int_{\mathbb{S}^{d-1} \times [-1,1]} a(w,b) \, \phi(b + \langle x, w \rangle) \, d \pi(w,b), \) for $x \in \R^d$, where $\pi$ is a probability measure on $\mathbb{S}^{d-1} \times [-1,1]$ and $a \in L^p(\pi)$.
-It is shown that for certain values of $p$, the functions in the \emph{$p$-infinite-width Barron space} can be efficiently estimated and approximated by neural networks with activation function $\phi$, without dependency on the dimension.
+Specifically, given an activation function $\phi: \R \to \R$ and an exponent $p \in [1, \infty]$, the \emph{$p$-infinite-width Barron space} consists of all functions of the form